 Pharmaceutical companies know that women tend to be more conscientious of health matters than men are.
 So, don’t be surprised if you see advertisements in women’s magazines or during female-geared television shows suggesting that your partner may have “lost that loving feeling” or not be able to perform due to Low-T.[3] However, the connection between testosterone levels and libido is inconclusive and testosterone is not a substitute for erectile dysfunction treatments.

 Even if T-therapy doesn’t work as advertised, one might wonder what the harm is in trying it.
-Unfortunately, what we don’t know can hurt us, as demonstrated by HRT for women.
+Unfortunately, what we don’t know can hurt us, as demonstrated by menopausal hormone therapy for women.
 In the 1980s and 1990s, women were the target of hormone therapy, which doctors promised would ease menopause and help prevent heart attacks, strokes, and Alzheimer’s disease.
 Twenty years later, we learned that hormone supplementation actually increased the risk of all of these ailments, in addition to breast cancer.[4]

 Known Risks